 It looks beautiful when it’s lit up at night too!

 4) Go Deep Into an Ancient Mine To Explore Guanajuato’s Mining Past

-Guanajuato is a mining town after all, so a quintessential experience here is to visit one of those silver mines that initially put the city on the map.
-Put on a hard hat to be guided into the dark depths of these old mines.
+Guanajuato came about as a silver mining town.
+So one of the quintessential things to do in Guanajuato is to visit one of those silver mines that initially put the city on the map.
+Strap on a hard hat to be guided into the dark depths of these old mines.